 - Certified copy of Spanish ID (DNI) or passport for each spouse

-- Birth certificate for each spouse.
-Spanish nationals must provide a full certification (certificado literal) issued by the corresponding Civil Registry Office in Spain within the last 6 months.
+- Birth certificate for each spouse, issued within the last 6 months.
+Spanish nationals must provide a full certification (certificado literal) issued by the corresponding Civil Registry Office in Spain.
 English people can request their birth certificates from the General Register Office for England and Wales or from the local register office where the marriage was registered.

 - Proof of address

 If either of the spouses was divorced before the marriage (and the previous marriage was not registered at the Consulate), then the previous Spanish marriage certificate with a marginal note on divorce or a divorce decree, as applicable, must be submitted.

 If either of the spouses was a widow or widower before the marriage, then the previous marriage certificate and the former spouse’s death certificate must be submitted.

 If the spouses have children, they must also submit either the original Spanish family record book (Libro de Familia) or the children’s birth certificates.

 Apart from the above-mentioned documents, the Consulate may request additional documents.
 Make sure to double-check with your Consulate whether additional (non-certified) copies of your original documents are required.